ponylang/rfcs/text/000-compile-time-expression.md

 actor Main
   new create(env: Env) =>
     let c: C1 = # C1
-    c.x = 72
+    let x: U32 = # (c.x * 2)
+    env.out.print(x.string())
 ```

-In the above we can consider `w.x` to be a compile-time expression as `w` is compile-time constructed object and because it is `val` the value of `w.x` could not have changed since the object was constructed.
+In the above we can consider `c.x` to be a compile-time expression as `c` is compile-time constructed object and because it is `val` the value of `c.x` could not have changed since the object was constructed.

 This means any expression to be evaluated at compile-time must be recoverable to `val`.

-Making all compile-time expressions allows the compiler to generate compile-time values as global constant values, one could imagine this permits more optimisations to be performed on the value.
+Making all compile-time expressions `val` allows the compiler to generate compile-time values as global constant values, one could imagine this permits more optimisations to be performed on the value.

 Note: we can achieve (1.) by providing a `clone()` method on objects that we want to be constructed at compile-time and then `clone()` the global instance to get a local mutable copy.